tieval: An Evaluation Framework for Temporal Information Extraction Systems: tieval

 \subsection{Datasets}

-With \texttt{tieval}, we wanted to mitigate the issues referred above by making it easy for the user to work with several corpora with a few lines of code.
+With \texttt{tieval}, we intend to mitigate the above-referred issues by making it easy for the user to work with several corpora with a few lines of code.
 To that end, we developed an architecture that would unify the different annotations and storing formats of the corpus.
-This architecture is composed of several objects which are depicted in Figure \ref{fig:dataset}.
+This architecture is composed of several objects which are depicted in Figure~\ref{fig:dataset}.

 The \texttt{Dataset} object is the final representation of each corpus.
 It compiles the set of all the documents in the corpus on the \texttt{documents} attribute which is segmented into the train and test attributes whenever provided in the original paper\footnote{When no standard train/test split is provided by the authors all the documents are placed on the \texttt{train} attribute.}.
-Each document is then stored as an instance of the \texttt{Document} class (see the Document grey box in Figure \ref{fig:dataset}), which contains all the information necessary for TIE, more specifically: \begin{description} \item[name] a string that contains the name of the document (e.g. ``wsj\_0026.tml''); \item[text] a string with the raw text of the document; \item[dct] is a \texttt{Timex} that contains the document creation time (e.g. \texttt{Timex("12-10-2004")}); \item[entities] is the set of Entities -- either a \texttt{Timex} or \texttt{Event} -- that are annotated on the corpus.
-Each Entity is, at is core, a data class made to store all the info provided on the annotation.
-Therefore, it has to be flexible to accommodate for the different types of information provided in different corpus.
-For instances, the GraphEve corpus provides the lemma for each event while TempEval-2 does not; \item[tlinks] a set o \texttt{TLink}'s that stores the temporal relations annotated on the document.
+Each document is then stored as an instance of the \texttt{Document} class (see the Document grey box in Figure~\ref{fig:dataset}), which contains all the information necessary for TIE, more specifically:

+\begin{description} \item[name] a string that contains the name of the document (e.g. ``wsj\_0026.tml''); \item[text] a string with the raw text of the document; \item[dct] is a \texttt{Timex} that contains the document creation time (e.g. \texttt{Timex("12-10-2004")}); \item[entities] is the set of Entities -- either a \texttt{Timex} or \texttt{Event} -- that are annotated on the corpus.
+Each \texttt{Entity} is, at its core, a data class made to store all the info provided on the annotation.
+Therefore, it has to be flexible to accommodate the different types of information provided in the different corpus.
+For instance, the GraphEve corpus provides the lemma for each event while TempEval-2 does not; \item[tlinks] a set o \texttt{TLink}'s that stores the temporal relations annotated on the document.
 Each \texttt{TLink} contains a \texttt{source} and \texttt{target} entity as well as the temporal relation between them -- on the \texttt{relation} attribute. \end{description}

+A special remark needs to be made about the \texttt{relation} attribute of the \texttt{TLink} object.
+When creating a \texttt{TLink} instance, one must specify the temporal relation that exists between the two temporal entities, referred to as the source and target entities.
+In the majority of corpora, this typically involves one of the thirteen temporal relations proposed by Allen~\cite{Allen1983MaintainingIntervals}, which lists the possible relationships between two-time intervals.
+However, certain corpora, such as TempEval-2 and MATRES, exhibit more flexibility in terms of relation types.